Penetration-expert01/Encrypt_Decrypt/README.md

 * If you Encrypt The text Document and send it to another person, The person Must have the same tool And The 2 Keys for Decryption.

-INSTALLIATION : FOR LINUX :-
+INSTALLIATION :
-git clone
+FOR LINUX :- git clone

-GIVE THE PERMISSION TO EXECUTION.
+GIVE THE PERMISSION TO EXECUTABLE.
 CHMOD +U